jaimejim/lecture/src/coapddos.md

 ## Exploring Vulnerable Endpoints

 [Shodan](https://www.shodan.io/) and [nmap](https://nmap.org/) are the preferred tools to find out about existing vulnerable CoAP endpoints, however the usability of the first one is limited without a paid account.

+<script id="asciicast-192946" src="https://asciinema.org/a/192946.js" async></script>

-Some of shodan's most basic commands are:
+Some of Shodan's most basic commands are:

 | Shodan Command                 | Effect                           |
 |:-------------------------------|:---------------------------------|